rajat7377/SuperStore-Sales-Dashboard-PowerBI/README.md

 # Super Store Sales Dashboard using PowerBI
 # Objective :-

-To contribute to the success of a business by utilizing data analysis techniques, specifically focusing on time series analysis, to provide valuable insights.
+To contribute to the success of a business by utilizing data analysis techniques, specifically focusing on time series analysis, to provide valuable insights and accurate sales forecasting.
 This project is based on E-commerce sales insights from Super Store Sales.

 # I worked on this project
 •Data Collecting •Data Importing •Data Cleaning •Data Processing •Data Analysis & Visualization •Dashboard Creation •Sales Forecasting •Actionable Insights U•seful Insights #Data cleaning and processing